AQaddora/python-httpserver-upload/README.md

 To contribute, please fork this repository, make your changes, and submit a pull request.
 We appreciate your contributions!

 ### TODO:
-- **Windows Support**: Currently, the server does not support Windows.
-Contributions to support Windows are welcome.
+- **Windows Support**: **FileDrop** now supports **Windows**.
+However, further improvements to Windows compatibility are welcome.
+Contributions to refine Windows support are highly encouraged.
 - **Automatic Shortcut**: A shortcut that automatically downloads the bundled server and opens it when the app is launched.
 - **Other Enhancements**: Feel free to propose new features or improvements.

 ### Troubleshooting:
 - Ensure that all devices are connected to the **same local network** for proper communication.
+- If you encounter any issues with the server not starting, ensure that your firewall is not blocking port `8000`.

 ### Future Updates:
 - Additional features and fixes may be added based on feedback and contributions from the community.